pitzcarraldo/reduxible-example/README.md

 ## :warning: CAUTION - EXPERIMENTAL

 Serverside rendering was implemented by Nashorn.
 But it is not stable because of several reasons.

-Nashorn is a just EcmaScript Engine.
+* Nashorn is a just EcmaScript Engine.
 Not a browser emulator.
 So it can only execute basic JavaScript statements, but doesn't have default functions like setTimeout, setInterval, XMLHttpRequest.
 So I've added [polyfills](src/main/resources/js/nashorn.polyfill.src.js) for support it based on this [gist](https://gist.github.com/bripkens/8597903).
 It works in this example, but it can be failed in some not expected cases.
-And Nashorn needs a warm up time.
+* And Nashorn needs a warm up time.
 So your first few requests will be failed or slow.
+Therefore, I've added a fail over logic to controller.
+When rendering timed out, this will render empty view that rendering single page application.

-This example is the experimental study.
-Thus, not suitable for making the product.
+**This example is the experimental study.
+Thus, not suitable for making the product.**

 ## How to run this